konfuzio-ai/konfuzio-sdk/docs/web/normalization_documentation_v0.2 (1).md

 ### 4. Boolean values
 ---
-Our application is also able to translate certain expressions into a boolean value, representing true or false values.
+Our application is also able to translate certain expressions into so-called boolean values, representing true or false values.
 This is based on certain pre-specified words.
 These words are representing positive or negative connotated responses with certain signal words which can be found down below in the _no_list_ and _yes_list_.

 the pre-specified positive and negative (hence true and false) expressions: